Islamic State – Yemen Province: Activities

 On 13 November 2014, IS announced that a branch of the group had been established in Yemen, following pledges of allegiance made by unidentified militants in the country. al-Qaeda in the Arabian Peninsula (AQAP), the strongest militant group in the country, rejected this establishment.
-By December of that year, IS had begun to build an active presence inside Yemen, and its recruitment drive brought it into direct competition with AQAP.
+By December 2014, IS had begun to build an active presence inside Yemen, and its recruitment drive brought it into direct competition with AQAP.
 The branch's first attack occurred in March 2015, when it carried out suicide bombings on 2 Shia Mosques in the Yemeni capital.
 In the following months it continued to carry out attacks aimed largely at civilian targets associated with the Shia Houthi movement.

 The group has been able to attract recruits by appealing to heightened sectarianism in the country following the outbreak of the Yemeni Civil War in 2015.
 It has received a number of defectors from al-Qaeda in the Arabian Peninsula, who are drawn by the group's money and its ability to carry out regular attacks against the Houthis.
 This has led to increased tensions with AQAP, although the two sides had avoided clashes as of late 2015.

 On 6 October 2015, IS militants conducted a series of suicide bombings in Aden that killed 15 soldiers affiliated with the Hadi government and the Saudi-led coalition.
 The attacks were directed against the al-Qasr hotel, which had been a headquarters for pro-Hadi officials, and also military facilities.
 The group carried out further attacks against pro-Hadi forces, including the December 2015 assassination of Aden's governor.
 The group experienced a major split in the same month, when dozens of its members, including military and religious leaders, publicly rejected ISIL's leader in Yemen for perceived violations of Sharia.
 ISIL's central command condemned the dissenters, accusing them of violating their pledge to al-Baghdadi.
 A member of AQAP claimed in early 2016 that about 30 members of IS in Yemen had recently defected to his organisation, unhappy with the group's tactics and targeting of mosques and Muslim civilians.